 3. Late Stage

-Treatment for Scale Rot
+Treating Snake Scale Rot

 In order to treat snake scale rot, it’s important to identify the underlying cause of the infection.
 If overcrowding or unclean living conditions are the culprit, then these should be addressed first.
 Once the environment has been improved, antibiotics can be used to treat the infection.
 It’s also important to keep the affected area clean and dry in order to prevent further spread of the bacteria.
-In some cases, the scales may need to be removed surgically in order to prevent further damage.
+In some cases, damaged scales might need to be removed surgically in order to prevent further damage.

 Once the infection has been treated, it’s important to monitor your snake’s health closely and give them proper nutrition and care.
 The extra care will help ensure that their scales regrow properly and that your snake remains healthy.

-Preventing Scale Rot
+Preventing Snake Scale Rot

 A balanced diet with plenty of vitamins and minerals is very important to help keep your snake’s immune system strong.
-Finally, it’s important to monitor your snake for any signs of illness or injury and take them to the vet if necessary.
+Finally, it’s important to monitor your snake for signs of illness or injury and take them to the vet if necessary.